 The Molly Spitzer Scholarship is normally awarded annually by the Department to a Department student whose principal subject of study is Judaism.
-The value of this award is the annual income of the fund, currently about \$2,000.Students apply for this award in early March by letter to the Graduate Director.
+The value of this award is the annual income of the fund, currently about \$2,000.
+Students are invited to apply for this award in early March by letter to the Graduate Director.